-Investment authority for College funds and responsibility for overseeing adherence to this policy is delegated to the Vice President of Finance and Administration (VPFA) by the College President.
-The VPFA shall establish an Investment Committee comprised of the

-Vice President, the Controller, and a member of treasury management.
-The Committee will review and make recommendations for the College's investment policy, make investment decisions, and review portfolio performance on a quarterly basis.
+Investment authority for funds and responsibility for overseeing adherence to this policy is delegated to the Vice President of Finance and Administration (VPFA) by the LC State President.
+The VPFA shall establish an Investment Committee comprised of the Vice President, the Controller, and a member of treasury management.
+The Committee will review and make recommendations for the investment policy, make investment decisions, and review portfolio performance on a quarterly basis.